 - Home renovation: If you’re upgrading your home and want to change the style and type of timber floors, replacement may be the best option.

-Timber sanding and polishing is not limited to floors only, it is also necessary for timber stairs.
-For internal timber stairs, sanding and polishing aim to enhance aesthetics, smooth the surface, and protect the stairs from everyday wear and tear.
-Refinishing exterior timber stairs restores their appearance, improves durability, and protects them from harsh weather conditions, including sun, rain, and humidity.
+Sanding and polishing is not limited to floors only, it is also necessary for timber stairs.
+For internal wooden stairs, sanding and polishing aim to enhance aesthetics, smooth the surface, and protect the stairs from everyday wear and tear.
+Refinishing exterior wooden stairs restores their appearance, improves durability, and protects them from harsh weather conditions, including sun, rain, and humidity.

 Timber Stairs Restoration Process